KatjaDanielzik/MetaboDynamics/README.md

 point and condition is required.

 Metabolite abundances have to be adequately normalized and scaled.
-The expected scaling is explained in the following workflow.
+The expected scaling is explained in the Vignette.

 In the case of an in vitro experiment with available cell counts for all time points and conditions no scaling or normalization is necessary as this will be handled